Evidence-based treatment is based on positive results. Unless it’s backed up by previous success stories, the method doesn’t qualify.

 Pharmacotherapies refer to treatment that includes the use of medication.
 Medications help addicts and alcoholics both during the detox phase and as a long-term form of treatment.
 Much research surrounds the use of meds with substance dependent individuals.
 The generally positive responses lead to its inclusion as another form of evidence-based treatment.

 The use of medication proves more beneficial when combined with some form of behavioral therapy.
 Without addressing the unhealthy thoughts, meds only “band-aid” the problem.
-However, once a person counters those thoughts in therapy, the medication helps with changing their behaviors.
+However, once a person counters those thoughts in therapy, the medication helps with changing

 The types of medications used depend on a person’s drug of choice.
 Meds that prove helpful for some addictions don’t work as well for others.
 The two main types of substance abuse treated with medication are opioid and alcohol addictions.